Welcome to the website of Susan Grossey, author of numerous fiction and non-fiction books about financial crime and money laundering.

 STOP PRESS: “Portraits of Pretence” is chosen as Book of the Year 2017 by the Discovering Diamonds book review website!
 Read all about it here.

 I am the author of the Sam Plank novels, a series of historical financial crime stories set in London in the 1820s – the very late Regency period.
 These books have financial crime at their heart, and they are narrated by Sam Plank, a magistrates’ constable* who works in Great Marlborough Street (near where the Liberty department store now stands).
-There are four books already published, and a further three are plotted and planned:
+There are five books already published, and a further two are plotted and planned:

 The books are set in consecutive years:

 - “Fatal Forgery” takes place in 1824 and looks at a banker stealing money from his clients